PJMessi/videostream-app-entirely-typescript/README.md

 **WORK IN PROGRESS**

 Videostreaming application APIs in Node Js and Express, made entirely in Typescript.
 Also featurs video search and logs browsing using elastic search.
+Feature tests written for all the APIs.

 # Stack